likithsinghcy/cylabs_ecom/README.md

     1. He will be able to see the active and all the deliverees assigned to him
     2. He will be able to see all the information of his and payments for the

+## In phase 1 of the development we need to create th following things here

+   **Phase 1 Data goals**
+   1. Complete a view for Home page.
+   2. Complete a view for Login/register page.
+   3. complete a view for product page.